Who we are

 After the exam

 a.
-Our marking criteria are given at www.abrsm.org/markingcriteria and in the relevant syllabus.
+Our marking criteria are given at abrsm.org/markingcriteria and in the relevant syllabus.

-Issuing results online (practical exams and Music Theory)
+Issuing results online (instrumental and singing exams and music theory)

 b.
 Examiners report directly to ABRSM and are not allowed to pass information about exam results to any other person.